dinaayoub/301-server-side-lab-06/README.md

 * superagent

 ## Change Log
-10-13-2020 11:58 pm - Added use of locationiq.com GeoData API & all the API keys I will need 10-12-2020 3:58 pm - Completed the README.md file
-10-12-2020 3:33 pm - Added error handling
+10-13-2020 4:00 pm - Added use of weather bit API and The Hiking Project's API to show trails and weather forecast 10-13-2020 11:58 pm - Added use of locationiq.com GeoData API & all the API keys I will need 10-12-2020 3:58 pm - Completed the README.md file 10-12-2020 3:33 pm - Added error handling